The estate at Oxburgh Hall

 As you go further into Home Covert, you’ll find the site of old brickworks that includes the remains of brick kilns.
 Initial excavations have revealed that the kilns are extremely well preserved and of an unusual design, with turret like reinforcements in each corner.
 They don’t date back early enough to have been used in the construction of the hall, but the colour and fabric of the bricks does match those in the garden walls and cottages around the estate.

 Thanks to your support, we have been able to make another exciting development in our plans to restore this historic parkland.
 In 2017, we acquired a further 126 acres of land, which once formed part of the original estate.
 Historical research, old maps and aerial photographs clearly show that several of these now arable fields, contained numerous trees before the sale in 1951.

-Our plan is to restore this arable land back to parkland, by planting trees and re-introducing areas of scrub, lowland meadow and ponds.
+We recently secured funding to start work on restoring this parkland over the next few years. and our plan is to restore this arable land back to parkland, by planting trees and re-introducing areas of scrub, lowland meadow and ponds.
 This will not only bring back the feel of what it would have looked like in the 18th century, but it will help create new habitats for wildlife.
-We’ve got a long way to go and it will take time, but in the coming years we hope to be able to open this area of historic parkland, with a new walk for you to enjoy.